Become who you are

 The writer

-Ethics and Lao-Tzu" is masterwork of dazzling proportions.”
-Margaret and George Yonemura, Ed.D, MSW Bank Street School and SUNY at Binghamton
+—Margaret and George Yonemura, Bank Street School and SUNY at Binghamton

 During his graduate years, Dr. Mendelowitz worked closely with Rollo May, one of the surpassing sages of the 20th century.
 This association has had lasting significance, culminating visibly in his role as teaching assistant to May and, more privately, in friendships that lasted until the older man’s death in 1994 and his wife, Georgia’s, in 2021.
-Mendelowitz’s work reflects this influence in its abiding meditation upon what is possible in the way of human fulfillment and its investigation of the manner in which one is able to use adversity as an impetus for further growth.
-It is precisely this encounter that lies at the heart of effective psychotherapy, one which inclines toward attentive comportment and, with time and will, greater immersion in, and responsibility for, a world of life and relations.
+Ed’s work reflects this influence in its abiding meditation upon what is possible in the way of human fulfillment and its investigation of the manner in which one is able to use adversity as an impetus for further growth.
+It is precisely this encounter that lies at the heart of the effective healing alliance, one which inclines toward attentive comportment and, with time and effort, greater immersion in, and responsibility for, a world of life and relations.

 “Black Square Sonnet,” J. Urbain, 1978